orange-cloudfoundry/cf-ops-automation-broker/docs/maintenance_info.md

          - alternative hashes
             - java hashCode on CoabVarsDto
             - more complex MD5 ?
-         - => include hashCode on CoabVarsDto of the coab-vars into the state parameter and only compare the two hascodes
+         - => **include hashCode on CoabVarsDto of the coab-vars into the state parameter and only compare the two hashcodes**
          - we keep the full coab-vars.yml into the manifest to ease troubleshooting and auditing in paas-templates git repo

 --- status